Chaco War: Last battles

 The military conflict ended with a comprehensive Paraguayan victory, but from a wider point of view, it was a disaster for both sides.
-Bolivia's Criollo elite had forcibly pressed large numbers of the male indigenous population into the army even though they felt little or no connection to the nation state, and Paraguay fomented nationalist fervor among its predominantly-mixed population.
+Bolivia's Criollo elite had forcibly pressed large numbers of the male indigenous population into the army even though they felt little or no connection to the nation, and Paraguay fomented nationalist fervor among its predominantly mixed population.
 On both sides, especially Bolivia, soldiers were ill-prepared for the dearth of water and the harsh conditions of terrain and weather that they encountered.
 The effects of the lower-altitude climate had seriously impaired the effectiveness of the Bolivian Army.
-Most of its indigenous soldiers lived on the cold Altiplano, at elevations of over 12000 ft, and they found themselves at a physical disadvantage when they were called upon to fight in tropical conditions at almost sea level.
-In fact, of the war's 100,000 casualties, about 57,000 of whom were Bolivian, more soldiers died from diseases such as malaria and other infections than from combat-related causes.
-Also, the war brought both countries to the brink of economic collapse.
+Most of its indigenous soldiers lived on the cold altiplano, at elevations of over 12000 ft, and they found themselves at a physical disadvantage when they were called upon to fight in tropical conditions at almost sea level.